vightel/FloodMapsWorkshop/README.md

 	* Steps
 		* cd $WORKSHOP_DIR/python
-        * Assuming a scene in dfo directory
+        * Assuming a scene geotiff and jpg in dfo directory
+        * Assuming that they have been renamed properly (see below)
-		* dfo_watermap.py -v --scene 2014Bangladesh4178
+		* dfo_watermap.py -v --scene 20140921_Bangladesh_4178
+        * load_dfo --scene 20140921_Bangladesh_4178

 ## Becoming an Open GeoSocial Publisher Node